overwolf/overwolf.github.io/docs/api/overwolf-media-audio.md

 A set of functions for playback of audio files.
 Currently supports MP3 and WAV files.

 :::warning obsolete
 The overwolf.media.audio API is deprecated.
-Use html5 <audio> tag instead.
+Use the html5 [audio](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/audio) tag instead.
 :::

 ## Methods Reference